Declaring a Dormant Company in Hong Kong

 Well, under Section 5 of the Hong Kong Companies Ordinance, private companies can apply for dormant status to be exempted from complying with certain statutory requirements.

-Most companies apply for a dormant status can save both time and money involved in filing annual returns, holding annual general meetings, appointing auditors and preparing audited financial statements
+Often due to financial reasons, personal reasons or to protect the company name, companies would want to apply to be a dormant company.
+Most companies applying for a dormant status can save both time and money involved in filing an annual return every year, holding annual general meetings, appointing auditors and preparing audited financial statements.
+This article will tell you how your company can declare dormant.

-A dormant company in Hong Kong that must not have any accounting transactions or any financial transactions in its accounting books during dormancy, excluding transactions arising from the payment of any fee that the company is required by an Ordinance to pay.
+A dormant company in Hong Kong that must not have any significant accounting records or any financial transactions in its accounting books during dormancy, excluding transactions arising from the payment of any fee that the company is required by an Ordinance to pay.
+A non-trading company does not equals to a dormant company.

-The Companies Ordinance allows a company to declare itself as dormant and continue with the same status for a minimum maintenance cost as long as it does not have any accounting transactions.
+The Companies Ordinance allows a company to become dormant and continue with the same status for a minimum maintenance cost as long as it does not have any accounting transaction.

-An inactive company which does not have any accounting transactions is required to officially declare itself as dormant as it will not be automatically considered dormant.
-Without the declaration and even if the company actually has no business or accounting transactions , it will continue to incur cost and needs to comply with all the statutory requirements laid down by the Companies Ordinance.
+An inactive company in Hong Kong which does not have any accounting transaction is required to officially declare itself as dormant as it will not be automatically considered dormant.
+Without the declaration and even if the company actually has no business activities or accounting transaction, it will continue to incur cost and needs to comply with all the statutory requirements laid down by the Companies Ordinance.

-In order to declare dormant, the members of the company should pass a special resolution:
+In order to declare dormant, the members of the company needs to pass a special resolution:

 - The date of delivery of the special resolution to the Registrar of Companies; OR